Skip to main content

 What to expect from Alice's Day

-Alice’s Day, Oxford’s city-wide celebration of all things Alice in Wonderland, is back on Saturday 1 July 2023.
-There’ll be theatre, puppetry, crafting, trails, dance, games, lectures and more!
+Alice’s Day, Oxford’s city-wide celebration of all things Alice in Wonderland, is back on Saturday 6 July 2024.
+This year's theme is Fabulous Monsters and Curious Creatures.

 The history of Alice's Day